nowaalex/af-utils/website/src/content/reference/virtual-core/classes/VirtualScrollerLayout.md

 ## Remarks

 It keeps the scroll-size element and rendered-items element synchronized without scheduling framework renders.
-React and Solid adapters can expose this class through their native ref primitives.
+Framework adapters expose it through their native ref, action, or controller primitives.

 ## Constructors